Financial-Times/fticons/README.md

 # Icon set for FT
 This is the (new) icon set for FT websites.
 It replaces the assets in o-icons.

 The icons have been designed to work best at 40px.
-At this size they align precisely with the pixel grid and do not appear blurry on non-retina screens.
+At this size they align precisely with the pixel grid and do not appear blurry on screens with a DPR of 1 (non-retina screens).

 ## Index
 - [Migrating from o-icons assets](#migrating-from-o-icons-assets)